SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 • Faster Initial Page Load: No client-side hydration delay for content visibility

-• Improved Core Web Vitals: Better LCP, FID, and CLS scores out of the box
+• Improved Core Web Vitals: Better LCP, INP, and CLS scores out of the box

 • Automatic Code Splitting: Only necessary JavaScript is sent to the client

-One of Next.js 15's greatest strengths is how much SEO optimization it handles automatically.
-Here's what you get for free:
+One of Next.js's greatest strengths is how much technical SEO infrastructure it can handle automatically.
+Here's what the App Router gives you when it is configured correctly:

 Automatic HTML Head Management